Updated June 15, 2023

-Informatica is a very important tool used in data warehousing, which helps in managing large amounts of data and reporting the analysis of data.
+Informatica is an essential tool used in data warehousing, which helps manage large amounts of data and report data analysis.
 Below are some questions which will be helpful when you attend an interview on Informatica.

-So you have finally found your dream job in Informatica but are wondering how to crack the Informatica interview and what could be the probable Informatica Scenario Based Interview Questions.
-Every interview is different and the scope of a job is different too.
-Keeping this in mind we have designed the most common Informatica Scenario based Interview Questions and Answers to help you get success in your interview.
+You have finally found your dream job in Informatica but are wondering how to crack the 2023 Informatica interview and what could be the probable Informatica Scenario-Based Interview Questions.
+Every interview is different, and the job scope is different too.
+Keeping this in mind, we have designed the most common Informatica Scenario based on Interview Questions and Answers to help you get success in your interview.

-Some of the most important Informatica Scenario Based Interview Questions that are frequently asked in an interview are as follows:
+Some of the most essential 2023 Informatica Scenario-Based Interview Questions that are frequently asked in an interview are as follows:

 There are many ways of eliminating duplicates:

-1. If in the source database there are duplicates, a user can use the property in source qualifier.
-A user must go to the Transformation tab and checkmark the ‘Select Distinct’ option.
+- If there are duplicates in the source database, a user can use the property in the source qualifier.
+Users must go to the Transformation tab and checkmark the ‘Select Distinct’ option.
 Also, a user can use SQL override for the same purpose.
-The user can go to the Properties tab and in SQL query tab write the distinct query.
+The user can go to the Properties tab and, in the SQL query tab, write the distinct query.

-2. A user can use Aggregator and select ports as key to getting distinct values.
-If a user wishes to find duplicates in the entire column then all ports should be selected as a group by key.
+- Users can use Aggregator and select ports as keys to get distinct values.
+If a user wishes to find duplicates in the entire column, all ports should be chosen as a group by key.

 - The user can also use Sorter with Sort distinct property to get distinct values.

-4. Expression and filter transformation can also be used to identify and remove duplicate data.
-If data is not sorted then it needs to be sorted first.
+- Expression and filter transformation can also identify and remove duplicate data.
+If data is not sorted, then it needs to be sorted first.

-5. When a property in Lookup transformation is changed to use Dynamic cache, a new port is added to the transformation.
+- A new port is added when a property in the Lookup transformation is changed to use Dynamic cache.
 This cache is updated as and when data is read.
-If a source has duplicate records then the user can look in Dynamic lookup cache and then the router selects only one distinct record.
+If a source has duplicate records, the user can look in the Dynamic lookup cache, and then the router selects only one distinct form.